Florida has been one of America’s top retirement destinations for decades, and nothing has happened recently to change that trend.

 “According to Florida’s Office of Economic and Demographic Research, the state’s population grew by 1.61%, with an estimated 352,301 new residents from April 2021 to April 2022,” said Laura Adams, MBA, a Florida resident and personal finance expert with Finder.com.
 “So, if you’re considering relocating to the Sunshine State, you’re not alone.”

-Florida, however, is a state like no other, and it’s highly diverse in terms of people, politics, culture, geography, demographics and, of course, the cost of living.
-The dream of retiring there has lured generations of older Americans , but it’s not for everyone.
+But Florida is a state like no other, and it’s highly diverse in terms of people, politics, culture, geography, demographics and, of course, the cost of living.
+The dream of retiring there has lured generations of older Americans, but it’s not for everyone.

 There’s a Lot To Like About Florida’s Tax Laws

-The cost of daily life has gotten more expensive in Florida in recent years, but the tax climate can still be as enticing as the actual climate.
+Daily life has become more expensive in Florida in recent years, but the tax climate can still be as enticing as the actual climate.

 “In addition to the state’s natural beauty and warm weather, a big attraction for retirees coming to Florida is its affordability,” said Adams.
 “The state’s lack of income tax is another significant financial benefit for Florida residents.
 Also, property taxes for homeowners remain low compared to other states, and there’s no tax on intangible personal property, such as gifts or inheritances.
 Paying less tax means retirees can save more money or spend it on entertainment, travel, or medical expenses.”